SlavicG/splitty-oopp/docs/agendas/agenda_week-08.md

 ## Agenda Items

 5. Perform a demo run + everybody will show what was being added by them.
 (7 min)
-6. Basic requirements: Deadline + division making issues to do it.
-What's our progress right now?
+6. Basic requirements: include setting a deadline and assigning tasks to address the issues.
+How is our progress?
 (6 min)
 7. Review open issues and their division among team members.
 (4 min)
 8. Feedback for Project Pitch - discussion (4 min)
 9. Test coverage - division of creating issues and tests itself.
 (7 min)